rjriverac/expert-octo-guacamole/README.md

 ## Future functionality
 ---

-* Account maintenance - specifically the ability to delete an account or change a password
+* Account maintenance - specifically the ability to delete an account or change a password.
-* Working payment feature - we had wanted to implement Stripe, but ended up not having the time to do so
+* Working payment feature - we had wanted to implement Stripe, but ended up not having the time to do so.
-* Image upload - in the current implementation adding an NFT takes a URL of an already hosted image, but being able to directly upload one was another of our stretch goals
+* Image upload - in the current implementation adding an NFT takes a URL of an already hosted image, but being able to directly upload one was another of our stretch goals.